-When functioning as a reader:
+- When functioning as a reader:

-Compatible host controller (not supplied) - UL listed access control unit, such as model AC-215U
+Compatible host controller (not supplied)

-When functioning as a controller:
+- When functioning as a controller:

-Secured intelligent power supply (such as the PS-A25T, PS-C25T or PS-C25TU)
+A secured intelligent power supply - such as the PC-25T, PS-A25T, PS-C25T, or PS-C25TU secure controllers.

-The controller connects to the following:
+This unit connects to the following:

-- Electric lock strike mechanism or a magnetic lock device, which implements fail safe (power to lock) or fail secure (power to open) functions. - Request-to-Exit (REX) button normally open type Switch is closed when pressed. - Door monitor switch
+- Electric lock strike mechanism or a magnetic lock device, which implements fail safe (power to lock) or fail secure (power to open) functions - Request-to-Exit (REX) button normally open type.
+Switch is closed when pressed - Door monitor switch